 Define server classes

-You define server classes in serverclass.conf on the deployment server.
+You can define server classes in serverclass.conf on the deployment server.
 Create one in

 $SPLUNK_HOME/etc/system/local.
 For information about configuration files, including an explanation of their basic structure, see

-If you have multiple server classes, you might want to define a "global" server class that applies to all deployment clients by default.
+If you have multiple server classes, you might want to define one server class that applies to all deployment clients by default.
 You can then override various aspects of it as needed by defining more specific server classes.
-For example, if you have a mix of Windows and Linux forwarders sending data to the same indexer, you might want to specify that all forwarders get a common
+For example, if you have a mix of Windows and Linux universal forwarders sending data to the same indexer, you might want to make sure that all forwarders get a common

 outputs.conf file, but that Windows forwarders get one

-inputs.conf file and Linux forwarders a different one.
-In that case, you could specify the
+inputs.conf file while Linux forwarders get a different one.
+In that case, you could define an "all forwarder" server class that distributes a deployment app containing the

 In addition to defining attributes and content for specific server classes, you can also define attributes that pertain just to a single app within a server class.